JoeKarlsson/night-out/README.md

 #Night Out

-##A real time interactive lunch time coordination app built using Meteor.
+##A real time interactive coordination to help you and your friends find a place to go tonight.
+This was app built using Meteor.

 ## Usage
 1. Intall node.js https://nodejs.org/en/